Maruti757/E-Commerce/README.md

-# Portfolio Website Project
+# E-Commerce Website Project

 ## Overview

-This project is a portfolio website developed as part of a web development assignment for an internship opportunity at GrowthLink.
+This project is a E-Commerce website developed as part of a web development assignment for an internship opportunity at GrowthLink.
 The purpose of this website is to showcase my skills, projects, and provide a way for visitors to contact me.

 ## Task Objectives

-- Create a professional portfolio website.
+- Create a E-Commerce website.
-- Include an "About" section, "Skills" section, "Projects" section, and a "Contact Form".
+- Include an "About us" section, "Skills" section, "Projects" section, and a "Contact Form".
 - Ensure the website is responsive and mobile-friendly.

 ## Steps to Run the Project
- * Download the file in zip folder format.
+ * Download the file in zip format.
- * then Unzip the file.
+ * then Unzip the folder.
- * Open the home.html file in your web browser.
+ * Open the home.html file.
- * Copy the path of home.html
+ * Copy the path of home.html.
- * Run on google search
+ * Paste it on google search.
 Project Structure
 portfolio-website/
 ├── index.html